What do you want your child to be?

 - take a nature walk on snow shoes

 - harvest potatoes in the morning and eat them at lunch

 - learn to be part of a community

 - engage in cooperative physical education challenges and games

 Welcome from the Lower School Head

 Take a glimpse into a lower school classroom at Belmont Day and it becomes evident that this is a school alive with learning.
-Students in grades pre-kindergarten through grade four are active in their classrooms, examining new information, exploring ideas and questions, delving deeply into topics, collaborating together with peers and teachers, solving intricate problems, and demonstrating their understanding in complex and creative ways.
-The lower school faculty who leads and guides our students is dedicated and knowledgeable.
+Students in pre-kindergarten through grade four are active in their classrooms, examining new information, exploring ideas and questions, delving deeply into topics, collaborating together with peers and teachers, solving intricate problems, and demonstrating their understanding in complex and creative ways.
+The lower school faculty who lead and guide our students are dedicated and knowledgeable.
 They exude their commitment and care for the growth of each student.
 Read more →